 The The Old Man and the Sea quotes below all refer to the symbol of The Marlin.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Scribner edition of The Old Man and the Sea published in 1952.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Scribner edition of The Old Man and the Sea published in 1952.).

 Day Two Quotes

 He is wonderful and strange and who knows how old he is, he thought.
 Never have I had such a strong fish nor one who acted so strangely...
 He cannot know that it is only one man against him, nor that it is an old man.

 Now we are joined together and have been since noon.
 And no one to help either of us.

 "Fish, I love you and respect you very much.
 But I will kill you dead before this day ends."

 "If I were him I would put in everything now and go until something broke.
 But, thank God, they are not as intelligent as we who kill them; although they are more noble and more able."

 You are killing me, fish, the old man thought.
 But you have a right to.
 Never have I seen a greater, or more beautiful, or a calmer or more noble thing than you, brother.
 Come on and kill me.
 I do not care who kills who.

 Then the fish came alive, with his death in him, and rose high out of the water showing all his great length and width and all his power and his beauty.
 He seemed to hang in the air above the old man in the skiff.
 Then he fell into the water with a crash that sent spray over the old man and over all of the skiff.

 You did not kill the fish only to keep alive and to sell for food, he thought.
 You killed him for pride and because you are a fisherman.
 You loved him when he was alive and you loved him after.
 If you love him, it is not a sin to kill him.
 Or is it more?